 Start with an initial “brain dump” of blog topic ideas.
 List everything you are interested in, everything you’ve ever wanted to be interested in, everything you used to be interested in.
 These are potential niches.

-Well, kind reader.
-Thank you.
-But you’re wrong.
+Well, kind reader, you’re wrong.
 Your business is not boring.

 Every industry requires unique insider knowledge.
 Use your blog to teach the world about the cool things that only people in the garage door industry know about.